guardianproject/open-mobile-developers-guide/en/1-open-source-foundations/three-key-elements-that-define-every-open-source-project.md

-# 3 key elements that define every open source project
+# Three key elements that define every open source project
 Source: [OpenSource.com](https://opensource.com/life/15/2/3-key-elements-every-open-source-project)

 Open source has come a long way in the past 30 years and is entering the consciousness of most modern cultures.
 When thinking of open source projects, people categorize them several ways: governance structure, type of product platform, programming language, utility, technical details (language written in), industry sponsored or fully independent, and more.